araut1/Transfer/README.md

 Financial

-• Contribute to financial accuracy by logging hours timely and accurately meeting the organization's instructions for daily, weekly, and monthly time recording, ensuring internal billing and client invoicing occurs in the correct financial month, and avoiding rework.
-• All hours for scheduled work time and time off are accounted for in the time entry system by Friday EOD and the last day of the month.
-The name shouldn't be flagged on accurate and timely time reporting in any internal or corporate reports.
+While I focused on logging my hours in a timely and accurate manner, there were a few instances where I missed the Friday EOD deadline submiting correct time entry.
+However, I have worked on it and now I am submitng correctly.

 Strategic

-• Drive for Results by setting ambitious targets, focusing on what really makes a difference (not being constrained by past methods), and being optimistic and tenacious in the face of difficulties.
-Anticipate obstacles and be ready, willing and able to overcome them.
+In the past year, I have consistently demonstrated a strong Drive for Results, setting ambitious targets and relentlessly pursuing them.
+I have remained optimistic and tenacious even in the face of significant challenges, consistently seeking out new and innovative solutions to overcome obstacles.
+My ability to anticipate potential roadblocks and proactively address them has been a key factor in my success, and I am proud of the progress I have made towards achieving our strategic goals.